ifedapoolarewaju/Freckle-Reminder/README.md

 # Freckle-Reminder

-Freckle-Reminder reminds you to log freckle when during work hours and work days based on your freckle activity
+Freckle-Reminder reminds you to log freckle during work hours and work days based on your freckle activity

 Freckle-Remider also reminds you to log out after work hours.